lumi-a/masters-thesis/thesis.typ

 == Tuning the FunSearch-Output <sec-funsearch-tuning-introduction>

 We used FunSearch to find "bad" instances for the four problems listed above.
 After FunSearch concluded, we manually searched through its output for promising code.
-We then manipulated the code, for instance by removing redundant items (see e.g. @evolution-bin-packing and @evolution-clustering) or making the instance more symmatrical (see @evolution-clustering, where we replaced `np.linspace` (which produces a sequence of evenly-spaced numbers) with `np.ones` (which produces a sequence of identical numbers)), and checking after every step whether the program's score decreased noticeably.
+We then manipulated the code, for instance by removing redundant items (see e.g. @evolution-bin-packing and @evolution-clustering) or making the instance more symmetrical (see @evolution-clustering, where we replaced `np.linspace`, which produces a sequence of evenly-spaced numbers, with `np.ones`, which produces a sequence of identical numbers), and checking after every step whether the program's score decreased noticeably.

-Not all programs lent themselves to this, some programs just produced pseudo-random numbers, e.g. using trigonometric functions, but if successfull, we ended up with a concise, interpretable, symmetric instance that we could use to try and prove new results.
+Not all programs found by FunSearch lend themselves to this.
+Some programs just produced pseudo-random numbers, e.g. using trigonometric functions.
+If tuning was successfull, though, we ended up with a concise, interpretable, symmetric instance that we could use to try and prove new results.

 == Implementation Details <sec-implementation-details>
 Our implementation#footnote(link("https://github.com/lumi-a/funsearch")) is a fork of Johannes Aalto's implementation#footnote(link("https://github.com/jonppe/funsearch")), which is a fork of Google DeepMind's repository#footnote(link("https://github.com/google-deepmind/funsearch")).

-We replaced the single-threaded evaluation-loop (query the LLM to get one new program, evaluate the program, repeat) with a multi-threaded producer-consumer pattern, where multiple queries are made in parallel, and evaluated asynchronously.
+We replaced the single-threaded evaluation-loop (query the LLM to get one new program, evaluate the program, repeat) with a multi-threaded producer-consumer pattern, where multiple queries are made in parallel, and evaluated asynchronously across different threads.
 Furthermore, each query is batched, producing several new programs (default: $4$) instead of just one, which is more cost-effective as the input-tokens are only billed once per batch.

-We also created an interface to display results about FunSearch runs in the form of a website#footnote(link("https://lumi-a.github.io/funsearch")) (see @website).
+We also created an interface to display results about FunSearch runs in the form of a website#footnote(link("https://lumi-a.github.io/funsearch")).
 This helped with collaboration, analysing the outcomes and benchmarking different choices of parameters.

 #figure(
   block(stroke: 0.1em + gray, width: 90%, image("assets/website.png")),